 With one full day in Piran, you have more than enough time to visit the highlights of this colorful coastal city.
 Walk the medieval walls, enjoy the view from the Bell Tower, and wander the maze of streets in the old town.

 You also have the option to visit Koper, another small town on the coast, or Strunjan, a nature park that sits right next to Piran.

 Learn more about what there is to see and do in Koper in our article One Day in Piran and Koper.

 Sleep in Piran.

 Slovenia Itinerary: Day 9

 If you plan to fly home from Ljubljana, I recommend driving back to the city today.
 Some international flights leave Ljubljana at 7 am, so you need to be in town the day before your flight.
 You can either stay in a hotel near the airport (more convenient) or stay in a hotel in the city (more fun).
 It just depends on your flight time the following day.

 If you want to spend more time on the coast, spend the day in Piran and drive back to Ljubljana in the evening.
-Or, drive to Ljubljana in the morning and spend the rest of the day in town.
+If you really enjoyed your time in Ljubljana, you can make the drive back to Ljubljana this morning and spend the afternoon here.